StylianosNikopoulos/Hotel/README.md

 # Introduction

 The Hotel Website, built on the Laravel framework, allows users to browse available rooms, book rooms for specific dates, and contact support for assistance.
 Administrators have access to an admin panel where they can manage rooms, bookings, and user interactions.
-This Website caters to both guests seeking accommodation and administrators responsible for managing the hotel's offerings and user interactions.
-With its intuitive user interface, robust backend functionalities, and elegant design, the website promises an unparalleled booking experience for users while empowering administrators with efficient tools to oversee operations.

 ## Installation